semacu/20181003_Intro_git_GitHub/README.md

 ### In the context of our research group

 - Communication is key as most projects have both experimental and computational leaders
-- Classical ways of exchange are: conversations/meetings, email, Dropbox, shared folders ...
-- We want to build an environment where:
+- Building from the classical ways of sharing - conversations/meetings, email, Dropbox, shared folders ... we want to build an environment where:
   - Computational colleagues can share code, figures and tables.
 Review others work and get credit from their collaborative work
   - Experimental colleagues can follow computational developments, access results and learn methods of data analysis

-- And avoid situations like ...
+- And ideally avoiding situations like ...

 <p align="center">
 <img src=../../../20171024_GitHub_Chemistry_Cambridge/blob/master/images/reproducibility.gif width="800">